jmpowen/KeepMeBusy/README.md

 Features:
 - Items will be preset by user, also a general list will be created for users to pick from on initial setup.
-- Timer for each item on the list. (e.g. 1 hour of reading, 3 hours <project name here>
+- Timer for each item on the list. (e.g. 1 hour of reading, 3 hours <project name here>, ...)
 - Notes for each item on the list.
 This can keep track of progress or revisions for how to do a task.
 - Should have some animation of spinning down to a single task.
+- Look at Material-ui transitions(specifically zoom) for growing the tasks in the task list in footer.
 - Stats kept on each task item for complete, incomplete, number of times done, etc.
 - Need to come up with algorithm to not reselect same item or recently done item.
+- I want users to be able to select tasks according to the current time (morning/afternooon/night/anytime), as well as choose tasks that are within their current range of free time(like if the user only has 2 hours free they can choose 2 hour tasks to get done or under 2 hour tasks to do)

 Far Future Features:
 - This should be a react-native application for phones.